 Let your employer know that you are planning to pump at work.
+Get the sample letter here.
 Ask for a private room and make sure that there is a refrigerator for storing your breast milk.
 If you cannot get a private place to pump, you can always pump at your desk with a nursing cover.

 Nurse your baby whenever you get a chance at home.
 Some babies may start drinking more in the evenings, than what they do during the day.
 This is called reverse cycling.

 Read more breastfeeding and pumping tips while working.

 Will pumping increase milk supply?
 Yes, any extra stimulation to the breast will increase supply as long as it does not replace the baby’s suckling; pumping should be done between feedings.

 If pumping is the only means of increasing supply, the mother will need to pump more often.

 - Pump more frequently, rather than more extended periods at a time.

 - Do not skip a session of pumping.

 Comfort nursing (non-nutritive feeding) is excellent for helping to increase supply.